 Members of our climate change working group have produced a toolkit to support paediatricians with approaching their local councils about air pollution.
 This is designed to be used around local elections, or at any time when engaging with council members or local MPs on this important topic.

-Join in with Ride for Their Lives 2022 by organising your own ride
+Join in with Ride for Their Lives

 Share our resources with your colleagues

 We'd encourage you to read and share our position statement with your contacts to help spread the word about climate change and the impact on child health.
 You can also join the conversation on social media, using #healthyclimate and #healthiertomorrow.

 Write a blog or case study for us

 We are always eager to here reflective and personal stories from our members to strengthen our voice.
 Have you witnessed the impact of climate change on a child's health first hand?
 Or do you have a sustainable healthcare project from your hospital that others could learn from?
 We'd love to hear from you - please send any ideas for blogs or case study contributions to email@example.com.